Details of practice

 He may also accept instructions direct from clients who carry on business or usually reside outside England and Wales, provided that the work is advisory.
 In such matters, if representation is required, a registered European lawyer may instruct us in the same way as a solicitor of England and Wales.

-His Senior Clerk Eddie Holland will be pleased to assist with any enquiries.
+His Clerks Dean Brown and Eddie Holland will be pleased to assist with any enquiries.

 Please call them on 020 7400 6400 to discuss.